SAMMISolutions/docs/doc_posts/_faq-general/localisation.md

 {% include image.html w="75" src="lang_dropdown.png" alt="Changing Languages in SAMMI" %}

-If you'd like to contribute to the localisation efforts, [please let us know!](mailto:sammi.solutions@gmail.com)
+If you'd like to contribute to the localisation efforts, please send us an email at info[at]sammi.solutions.